The Tower and the Hive: "The Tower and the Hive" series

-See also the novels To Ride Pegasus, Pegasus in Flight and Pegasus in Space which deal with the early development of the Talents.
+To Ride Pegasus, Pegasus in Flight and Pegasus in Space also deal with the early development of the Talents.

 Reception

-Kirkus Reviews concluded its review: "Cuddly family/romance/alien-contact saga with useful ideas but far too many characters distinguishable only by their silly names.
-Still, fans of the series will plunge right in."
+Kirkus Reviews called the series and a novel a "cuddly" family/romance/alien-contact saga with useful ideas, but considered the names of many characters in the series as "silly".

-Publishers Weekly on the other hand concluded: "The novel lacks the profound imagination of alien minds that's a hallmark of much recent SF, but it also avoids the kill-the-bugs outlook of such SF as Starship Troopers.
-Readers looking for intelligent, heroic adventure will find it here, and Rowan fans will be especially pleased at this felicitous closing of a popular SF series."
+Publishers Weekly said that the novel lacks the profound imagination in SF genre, but it also avoids the kill-the-bugs outlook seen in other SF titles such as Starship Troopers.
+They noted that readers looking for intelligent, heroic adventure will find in this novel, and that Rowan fans will be pleased with this novel as the satisfying conclusion of a series.